jcollard/unm-hip/README.md

 <pre>areas :: (Image img, MaxMin (Pixel img), RealFrac (Pixel img)) => img -> V.Vector Double</pre>

-Given an image, areas returns a vector where the n-th component equals the number of pixels with value n.
+Given an image, <b>areas</b> returns a vector where the n-th component equals the number of pixels with value n.
 If image is the result of applying label to a binary image, then the vector represents the areas of the connected-components of the binary-image.
 If not, areas returns